questoph/spellux/README.md

 Purschke, Christoph (2020): **Attitudes towards multilingualism in Luxembourg.
 A comparative analysis of online news comments and crowdsourced questionnaire data.** *Frontiers in Artificial Intelligence* 3:536086.
 DOI: [10.3389/frai.2020.536086](https://doi.org/10.3389/frai.2020.536086).

-For an a fine-grained, linguistically-motivated evaluation of byte-based, word-based and pipeline-based models for text normalization , including *spellux*, see:
+For an a fine-grained, linguistically-motivated evaluation of byte-based, word-based and pipeline-based models for text normalization, including *spellux*, see:

 Lutgen, Anne-Marie Lutgen, Alistair Plum, Christoph Purschke and Barbara Plank (2025): **Neural Text Normalization for Luxembourgish Using Real-Life Variation Data.** Proceedings of the 12th Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial), Abu Dhabi, UAE, 115–127.
 Link: [aclanthology.org/2025.vardial-1.9/](https://aclanthology.org/2025.vardial-1.9/)